UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 ## Activity 2: Access our data

-Now that we have a project workspace, we are ready to import some data.
+Now that our project workspace is set, let's import some data:

 * Use the link below to open a page in your browser with the data open

 * Right-click Save As to download in csv format to your computer (Make a note of **where** the file is being downloaded to e.g. Downloads)

-* Compare how the data looks in "raw" format to when you open the same data with Excel
+* Compare how the data looks in "raw" CSV format to when you open the same data with Excel

 ```{=html}